 Work for Texas

 A series of site-responsive installations and interventions that challenge Texas’ Right to Capture legislation.
-Expanding from this local context, the works define and investigate the human impulse to claim ownership.

 OPEN